erSubhashThapa/100daysofcode/r1-log.md

   ## Removing The Last Added Event Listener

   We can conditionally remove the lastest added event listener since we saved it in our `listener` identifier.
-If `listener` is defined, the code below removed the event listener.
+If `listener` is defined, the code below removes the event listener.

   ```javascript
   var listener;